wayneeseguin/graft/doc/vault-defaults.md

 - Network/authentication errors when connecting to Vault
 - Invalid YAML in the default value expression

-Use `vault-try` if you want more forgiving behavior that falls back to the default even for malformed paths.
+The enhanced vault operator with multiple paths provides forgiving behavior - if one path is malformed, it will try the next path before falling back to the default.